-Working with customers through time, there’s always the risk that somebody will alter a DNS record onto a site then need to change it backagain.
+There is always the risk that somebody will alter a DNS record onto a site and then need to change it back again.
 Sometimes people forget to record things, and that means you may arrive at a circumstance where you’re working to learn what the previous nameservers were, or exactly what IPs your custom nameservers were pointing to.

 Below are a number of sites that will show you your DNS history at no cost plus a premium choice if you have to dig deeper.